guilhermetavares/restkiss/docs/extending.rst

 .. _extending:

 ==================
-Extending Restless
+Extending Restkiss
 ==================

-Restless is meant to handle many simpler cases well & have enough extensibility to handle more complex API tasks.
+Restkiss is meant to handle many simpler cases well & have enough extensibility to handle more complex API tasks.

 However, a specific goal of the project is to not expand the scope much & simply